Babbitt-LA, On-line Tutorial

 Ensure the 'List matches found' checkbox is not checked.

-We de-check the 'list matches' checkbox because in this analysis we're not particularly interested in viewing all the winning lines containing ball 26 - we only want to view the totals.
+We de-check the 'list matches' checkbox because in this analysis we're not particularly interested in viewing all the winning lines containing ball 26

 Press the Find Em button.